 Birding enthusiasts find Kibale National Park an ‘Eden of birds’.
 It is incredibly rich with avi-fauna!
 By the over 370 bird species recorded in Kibale, it constitutes one of the premier bird watching sites in Uganda.
 Out of the 370 species, 6 are Albertine Rift endemics and 2 out of the 6 are endemic to Kibale.

-Related to the above, there were arguments on whether the elephants found in Kibale are forest or savannah ones which was later approved that they are savannah elephants.
+Related to the above, the internet for some time was buzzed with arguments on whether the elephants found in Kibale are forest or savannah ones which was later approved that they are savannah elephants.
 Those for forest elephants would accompany their assertions with some unsubstantiated fact that forest elephants from Congo would through Ishasha use the 180Kms animal corridor to reach Kibale Forest.
 However, these species of elephants have distinctive features as listed here.